 ‘Horrors of Malformed Men’ – a Trick or a Treat?

-Following the Orson Welles’ psycho-social experiment, we have one more proposition for this year’s Halloween for you.
+Following Orson Welles’ psycho-social experiment, we have one more proposition for this year’s Halloween for you.
 Horrors of Malformed Men is a rare gem of Japanese cinematography.
 Released on the 31st of October 1969, the movie was banned in Japan shortly after its premiere.
 A mixture of pink film and horror, in Japan commonly known as ‘ero-guro’, which means ‘erotic grotesque’, it turned out to be a bit too much for the audiences of the 1960s.
-The movie director, Teruo Ishii, based this film on stories by a popular pulp novelist, Edogawa Rampo, whose literary pseudonym does sound in Japanese a lot like Edgar Allan Poe.
-This probably explains the surreal, almost dream-like character of the movie.
+The movie director, Teruo Ishii, based the film on stories by a popular pulp novelist, Edogawa Rampo, whose literary pseudonym does sound in Japanese a lot like Edgar Allan Poe.
+It explains then the surreal, almost dream-like atmosphere of the movie.

-The whole story, which begins in an asylum – very Poe-esque indeed, is constructed around the figure of a young medical student, Hirosuke (Teruo Yoshida).
+The whole story, which begins in an asylum (very Poe-esque indeed), is constructed around the figure of a young medical student, Hirosuke (Teruo Yoshida).
 His long and complex journey into the core of his own identity meanders between the real and surreal.
-In fact, the more conscious of himself he becomes the more surreal the story is.
-The asylum represents his unconscious, the period of unexplained flash-backs, which he believes, have something to do with his past.
+In fact, the more conscious of himself he becomes the more surreal the story reveals to be.
+The asylum represents his unconscious, the period of unexplained flash-backs, which he believes, are related to his past.
 In his fragmented memory, he can see a rocky island and bizarre deformed faces.
 After accidently killing one of the patients he escapes the asylum only to learn from a local newspaper that his lookalike, an exact copy of himself, has just died.
 Drawn by this strange coincidence, he decides to replace the dead man by staging his resurrection and then living among his family.
 As Genzaburo Komodo, a rich aristocrat, he slowly bites through the haunted secrets of the family and gets closer to solving the puzzle of his own origin.
 The key to the family’s mystery is Genzaburo’s father’s island, where the latter is working on fulfilling his dream about Utopia inhabited by malformed people.

 “Teruo Ishii’s ‘Horror of Malformed Men’ (1969) mixed the supernatural trappings of the kaidan [ghost or horror story] with a parade of grotesquery possibly inspired by Tod Brown’s ‘Freaks’ (1932), and an appearance from author Edogawa Rampo’s celebrated master detective Akechi.
 Like ‘Jigoku’ and ‘Attack of the Mushroom People’, ‘Horrors of Malformed Men’ is obsessed with transformation of the human body, a frequent theme of post-war domestic horror. “ (John Berra, Directory of World Cinema: Japan).
-In fact some critiques claim that this movie relates to the post-Hiroshima and Nagasaki trauma.
+In fact, some of the critics claim that this movie relates to the post-Hiroshima and Nagasaki trauma.